futoin/web/docs/asyncsteps/index.md

 # AsyncSteps intro

-**FutoIn AsyncSteps** is a response to a demand for a generic concept of asynchronous program flow coding in a way which closely mimics traditional synchronous threads.
+**FutoIn AsyncSteps** is concept of asynchronous program flow coding in a way which closely mimics traditional synchronous threads.

-It's the essential part which allows safe transfer of complex financial logic to scalable asynchronous runtime.

 The concept is clearly different from trivial [Promise][], [async/await][await] or generic [coroutines][], but **it matches those in speed**.
+By fact, it has much lower theoretical flow switching overhead than required by bare metal coroutines with full register file dump & restore + other maintenance work to do.

 FutoIn AsyncSteps concept was born when neither of those were standardized.
-Also, it is assumed to be implementable in bare metal languages like C++.
+Also, it is implemented in bare metal languages like C++.
+It's the essential part which allows safe transfer of complex financial business logic to scalable asynchronous runtime.

 Overall features & goals: